-The year ended 30 September 2018 was a busy and successful year for the Foundation.
-The Governors are pleased that the capital value of the investment assets has increased over the year and that income returns have been in line with budget.
-This has enabled the Foundation to award grants of nearly £114k to 232 individuals and organisations.
+The year ended 30 September 2019 was a busy and successful year for the Foundation.
+The Governors are pleased that the capital value of the investment assets has increased over the year.
+Income returns from securities were lower than budget following the decision to transfer all securities into accumulation funds.
+However rental income from properties exceeded budget and this enabled the Foundation to award grants of over £90k to 181 individuals and organisations.